-Grant to Implement HIV Prevention, Care, and Treatment Activities for Key Populations, Transgender People) in the Anambra State of Nigeria
+Grant to Implement HIV Prevention, Care and Treatment Activities for Female Sex Workers (FSW) in Anambra State of Nigeria

 NOTICE: Bidder’s Questions

-FHI360 recognizes that KP-led and KP- friendly competent local organizations working in HIV/AIDS are critical to the epidemic response in Nigeria.
-This announcement is a call for expressions of interest (EOI) for Nigerian Community based organizations (CBOs) to join the NAHI project in providing tailored HIV services programming for KPs for up to eighteen months period beginning September 1, 2022.
-Through this competitive process, FHI360/AHNI/SFH/ECEWS intends to select and provide funding and technical assistance to Nigerian CBOs which meet the required qualifications.
+This announcement is a call for expressions of interest (EOI) for Nigerian KP-Led Community based organizations (CBOs) to join the N-THRIP project in providing tailored HIV prevention services and programming for FSW for up to a 31-month period beginning April 2024.
+Through this competitive process, AHNI intends to select and provide funding and technical assistance to Organizations which meets the required qualifications.

 Goal and Objectives

 The objectives of engaging the Community based Organizations are: